Commercial filming and photography in national parks, conservation parks, recreation areas and state forests

 Filming and photography notification

-Everyone must submit an online filming and photography notification at least 14 days before entering a Queensland Parks and Wildlife Service (QPWS) managed area – regardless of permit requirements.
+Everyone must submit an online filming and photography notification at least 14 days before entering a Queensland Parks and Wildlife Service (QPWS) area – regardless of permit requirements.
 The notification is used to inform local rangers in case of an emergency (e.g. fire), and the First Nations People, to ensure culturally sensitive areas are not being filmed.

 Submit a notification